syselement/ine-notes/ejpt/hostnetwork-penetration-testing/1-system-attack/windows-attacks/iis-webdav.md

 ![](.gitbook/assets/image-20230310134755008.png)

-- Use the lab provided credentials instead, first in the web browser
+- Use the lab provided credentials instead, first in the web browser then with `davtest` tool

 ![](.gitbook/assets/image-20230310134917364.png)